LCL Shipping (Less than Container Load): Helpful Information

 LCL is an acronym for “less than container load.”
-LCL refers to cargo not large enough to fill a full 20 ft or 40 ft shipping container that transports via ocean carrier.
+LCL refers to cargo not of sufficient weight or volume to economically fill 20 Ft. or 40 Ft. ocean shipping container.

 Part of our supply chain solutions include arranging LCL service between major ports across the globe when an shipment order does not meet the volume requirements of an ocean container.

 - Freight costs are typically based on cargo volume as opposed to a flat rate as is the case with FCL (Full Container Load) shipments.